AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/apply-communication-limits-to-smart-campaign.md

 >[!TIP]
 >
->To make this the default, edit your&nbsp; [communication limits](../../../../product-docs/administration/email-setup/enable-communication-limits.md)&nbsp;in the Admin section.
+>To make this the default, edit your  [communication limits](../../../../product-docs/administration/email-setup/enable-communication-limits.md) in the Admin section.

 Sweet.
 Now you can be assured you aren't accidentally sending too many emails to your audience.